wingify/across-tabs/README.md

 ### Features

 1. Safely enables [cross-origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) communication among different browser tabs.
-Uses `PostMessage` API for communicating with each other.
+Uses `PostMessage` API for communication.
 2. Easy to hook custom callback at various levels.
 Eg: executing a custom method in Child's tab on receiving a message from Parent tab.
 3. Provide `data-tab-opener="name"` on the target link/btn to disable/enable the element, based on the communication-setup status.
 4. Fully fledged API to get information regarding the tabs(Parent and Child tabs) and other communication related methods.